dret/HTML5-overview/README.md

 ### Proposed Recommendations (1 Specs)

-Please keep in mind that [W3C NOTE documents have no official standing and often represent outdated or abandoned work](http://www.w3.org/2014/Process-20140801/#maturity-levels).

 * [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors "This document defines a mechanism to enable client-side cross-origin requests.
 Specifications that enable an API to make cross-origin requests to resources can use the algorithms defined by this specification.
 If such an API is used on http://example.org resources, a resource on http://hello-world.example can opt in using the mechanism described by this specification (e.g., specifying Access-Control-Allow-Origin: http://example.org as response header), which would allow that resource to be fetched cross-origin from http://example.org.")

 ### Candidate Recommendations (13 Specs)

-Please keep in mind that [W3C NOTE documents have no official standing and often represent outdated or abandoned work](http://www.w3.org/2014/Process-20140801/#maturity-levels).

 * [Battery Status Event Specification](http://www.w3.org/TR/battery-status "This specification defines a new DOM event type that provides information about the battery status of the hosting device and associated auxiliary devices.")
 * [Content Security Policy 2.0](http://www.w3.org/TR/CSP2 "This document defines a policy language used to declare a set of content restrictions for a web resource, and a mechanism for transmitting the policy from a server to a client where the policy is enforced.")